auth0/docs/articles/microsites/call-api/call-api-device.md

 ::::

 ::: whats-next
-  * The devide authorization flow works for native apps.
+  * The device authorization flow works for native apps.
 Learn how to [Add Login to Your Native/Mobile App](/microsites/add-login/add-login-native-mobile-app)
   * Auth0 offers many ways to personalize your user's login experience and customize tokens using [rules](/rules) and [hooks](/hooks).[;]
   "
   * If you are building your own API and you want to secure the endpoints using Auth0, see [Protect Your API](/microsites/protect-api/protect-api).